Developing Future Leaders Supporting Southern State Governments

 The Staff Academy for Government Excellence (SAGE) is a professional leadership development program for Southern state legislative, judicial, executive and agency staff.
 In addition to developing their personal and professional leadership skills, participants can build a network of peers from across the Southern region.
 By shaping staff leaders, SAGE ultimately aims to provide the public with more effective state governments.

-The Southern Office of The Council of State Governments (CSG) and the Southern Legislative Conference have a long history of providing exemplary leadership training opportunities for state elected and appointed officials, primarily through The Center for the Advancement of Leadership Skills (CALS), inaugurated in 2007.
-Building upon the success of CALS and recognizing a need and desire for leadership development for state government staff, the Southern Office of CSG is proud to launch the Staff Academy for Governmental Excellence.
+The Southern Office of The Council of State Governments (CSG South) and the Southern Legislative Conference (SLC) have a long history of providing exemplary leadership training opportunities for state elected and appointed officials, primarily through The Center for the Advancement of Leadership Skills (CALS), inaugurated in 2007.
+Building upon the success of CALS and recognizing a need and desire for leadership development for state government staff, CSG South was proud to launch SAGE in Fall 2020.

-The nation’s only regionally focused leadership development program for state government staff, SAGE is rooted in the Southern Office of The Council of State Government’s proud legacy of providing exempla- ry leadership training to elected and appointed state officials.
-SAGE is designed to equip emerging and aspiring staff leaders with the tools necessary to excel in navigating the unique dynamics of career public service and to build a deep bench of highly skilled future leaders among state government staff.
+The nation’s only regionally focused leadership development program for state government staff, SAGE is rooted CSG South’s proud legacy of providing exemplary leadership training to elected and appointed state officials.
+SAGE is designed to equip emerging and aspiring staff leaders with the tools necessary to excel in navigating the unique dynamics of career public service and building a deep bench of highly skilled future leaders among state government staff.

 SAGE is a classroom experience, not a conference.
 Because of the nature of the program and the importance of interaction among classmates, participating government staff must commit to attend the program in its entirety.